Tachytaenius/tachy-guns/readme.md

 ## Versioning, Releasing, and Changelogging

+You don't need to read this unless you're the maintainer.

 The version for the next release is stored in the `main` branch of the GitHub repository in `raw/scripts/consts.lua` and the top of this file, which is then packaged into releases.
 The version is incremented after release for use in the next release.